conehead/ExpBottles/README.md

 enchanting drops anywhere between 3 and 11 experience when thrown, meaning that bottling is likely to be a lossy process.

-NOTE: There is an issue where when you initially put the glass bottle into the slot it doesn't update to appear to be a bottle o' enchanting until you either click on it again or click in another place of your inventory.
+NOTE: There is visual issue when you initially put the glass bottle into the slot; the bottle doesn't update its appearance to become a bottle o' enchanting.
+You have to either click on the bottle again or click anywhere else in your inventory.
 This is a Craftbukkit issue, not something I can fix.